 Elisabeth Sladen reprises her role as Sarah Jane Smith in this episode, an old long-running companion from the classic series, accompanied by her plucky (and surprisingly cute) robot dog, K9.
-So naturally, her subplot has more impact with context, though the classic series is hardly required viewing.
 The Doctor and Sarah Jane have some unfinished business to discuss, namely how they parted ways.
-The Doctor changed her life, he showed her amazing things and an entirely different way of living, and then he dropped her back home with little fanfare and cut off contact for decades, so she’s been feeling a bit restless all this time.
+The Doctor changed her life, he showed her amazing things and an entirely different way of living, and then he dropped her back home with little fanfare and cut off contact for decades, so she’s been feeling a bit restless after all this time.
 With Rose and Sarah Jane, “School Reunion” is mostly an episode about the companions, the role they play in the franchise, and the lives they could have after their tenure is over.
 Because it’s an interesting conundrum for the series to contemplate.
-After spending some of the best years of their lives as a thrill-seeking daredevil every week, how could someone actually adjust to ordinary, everyday life on Earth again?
-The idea of life after the Doctor was one NuWho would explore several times over.
-Nearly all the Moffat era companions have arcs that end with them outgrowing the Doctor and embarking on their own.
-After they had been growing apart for quite some time, Amy finally said goodbye to the Doctor for good so she could live a full life with Rory.
-After she had been emulating the Doctor and following in his footsteps for several seasons, Clara struck on out her own as her own heroine in her last appearance.
-Bill wasn’t ready yet to see the vast expanse of the universe when it was first offered to her, but after being tutored by the Doctor for a whole season and experiencing all sorts of pain and loss, she was more than ready for her own adventure.
-Through the events of “School Reunion”, Sarah Jane realizes the importance of moving on with her life and finally receives the closure she needed to live fully in the present, making a heartwarming and poignant departure at the end with K9.
-She even received her own spin-off show.
+After spending some of the best years of their lives as thrill-seeking daredevils every week, how could someone actually adjust to ordinary, everyday life on Earth again?
+The idea of life after the Doctor is one NuWho would explore several times over.
+Nearly all the Moffat era companions have arcs that end with them outgrowing the Doctor and embarking on their own – whether it’s Amy saying goodbye to her childhood friend so she could live a full, domestic life with Rory, or Clara striking out on her own to take the Doctor’s teachings out into the world as her own heroine, or Bill venturing off on her own adventure with Heather, after a whole season of enlightenment and hard experiences with the Doctor had strengthened her will.
+Throughout the events of “School Reunion”, Sarah Jane realizes the importance of moving on with her life and finally receives the closure she needed to live fully in the present, making a heartwarming and poignant departure at the end with K9 that’s a lot more bittersweet now that Ms. Sladen has passed on (in the years following, Sarah Jane even received her own spin-off show).

-Rose does not have a fun time in this episode.
-She starts the case feeling surly and frustrated that she’s back to frying chips, posing as a cafeteria worker, and then things get worse when Sarah Jane enters the picture.
-Rose and Sarah Jane spend most of the episode trading barbs and cheap shots out of mutual jealousy, and since Sarah was the one who fired the first shot, she clearly had no idea she was picking a fight she couldn’t win when it came to being catty.
-Truthfully, Rose feels hurt and insecure by the knowledge that she’s just one notch in a long line of companions, and she wonders if it makes her connection to the Doctor, which she’s recently started to accept as a loving one, feel less special and meaningful.
-From an external point of view, “School Reunion” exists to educate the audience and prepare them for the finale.
-For any viewers who started with the revival, Rose is the POV character, but this episode confirms that she’s not only far from the first companion, she also won’t be the last.
-Billie Piper won’t be around forever.
-In fact, she only has ten more episodes under her belt before she bows out.
-The reality of their different lifespans is also an important sign that as much as Ten and Rose feel strongly about each other, any relationship they might have ultimately won’t work out in the long run.
+In “School Reunion”, Rose’s world is thoroughly rocked when she meets Sarah Jane Smith, a woman from the Doctor’s past.
+Rose and Sarah Jane spend most of the episode trading catty barbs and cheap shots out of mutual jealousy, before they eventually bury the hatchet and start to become friends.
+Truthfully, Rose feels hurt and insecure by the knowledge that she’s just one notch in a long line of companions, and she wonders if it makes her connection to the Doctor feel less special and meaningful, since she’s just started to accept that she’s in love with him.
+“School Reunion” basically exists to prepare the audience for what’s coming in the Series 2 finale.
+For any viewers who started watching with the revival, Rose is one of the biggest characters in the series, but she’s far from being the first companion, and Billie Piper won’t be around forever.
+In fact, she only has ten more episodes under her belt before she bows out, bringing an end to the Tenth Doctor and Rose’s time together as a couple.
 Meanwhile, Mickey Smith (Noel Clarke) continues to develop nicely as a side character.
-After being burned several times in Series 1, Mickey really enjoys the Doctor and Rose’s lover spat in this episode, and you’re right there with him.
+After being burned several times in Series 1, Mickey really enjoys the Doctor and Rose’s lovers’ spat in this episode, and I’m right there with him.
 At this point, Mickey is starting to come into his own as a sidekick who can be brave and helpful when he needs to be, and he’s trying to live down his increasingly inaccurate reputation as ‘Mickey as the idiot’.
 As the man back home, he’s been feeling aimless and bored for a while now.
-He wasn’t ready to see the universe the previous season, when Rose offered it to him, but he’s ready now, to try to find his purpose in life.
+He wasn’t ready to see the universe last season, when Rose offered it to him, but he’s ready now, to try to find his purpose in life.
 He still won’t find it being an awkward third wheel in the TARDIS, between his ex-girlfriend and her new beau, but he’s made a good step forward.

 Easily the weakest aspect of “School Reunion” is the subplot devoted to the villains, the Krillatine.
 The Krillatine are a chimera race of conquerors and invaders who (currently) resemble giant bats.
 Anthony Head portrays their leader, Mr. Finch, and he is rather unsettling.
-Mainly because any “Buffy” fans will notice Anthony plays the headmaster exactly like what a twisted, evil version of Giles would probably be like (based on the super shady moments Rupert had on that show): he’s calm and reserved with a false geniality that belies malice and utter contempt for everyone around him.
-Mr. Head’s guest appearance in this episode makes sense when you consider that RTD freely admits that “Buffy The Vampire Slayer” was a large influence in how he structured his era of Doctor Who, and “School Reunion” was a chance to pay homage to that series.
+Mainly because any “Buffy” fans will notice Anthony plays the headmaster exactly like what a twisted, evil version of Giles would probably be like (and Rupert already had his share of shady moments on that show): he’s calm and reserved with a false geniality that belies malice and utter contempt for everyone around him.
 The Krillatine actors incorporate stiff, animal-like movements into their performances, even before the reveal, and I find it absolutely hilarious how Anthony Head just goes wild with his expressions in the last act, screeching like a banshee as Mr. Finch becomes more and more unhinged.
 The reason I singled out the Krillatines as the weakest link in the episode isn’t just because the CGI for their bat forms is really bad, but because their master plan kind of boggles the mind.
 The villains in the previous episodes have been delightfully absurd (like a talking skin flap, some cat nuns, a social-climbing werewolf and some werewolf worshiping monks), but somehow it’s the Krillatines who threaten my suspension of disbelief.
 Basically, they’ve hijacked a grade school and have made the kids super intelligent so they can utilize their collective knowledge and solve an equation that will (somehow) allow them to warp reality and become gods.
 Both the Doctor and the episode take this plan completely seriously as a threat to all life.
 I have to say, between Rose looking into the time vortex and getting her goddess on a few episodes ago, and the Krillatine’s rather simple plot, becoming a god in the Doctor Who universe is surprisingly easy.

-James Hawes once again steps up to direct “School Reunion” (he’s been busy this season, hasn’t he?), and he does a fine job injecting some life into the proceedings with some shots I really enjoy, like the drawn out tracking shot of Ten standing behind Sarah Jane in the hallway, waiting for her to notice him, or the off-kilter dutch angles of Ten and Mr. Finch locking eyes in the stairwell, or the one and done pan down where the Krillatine bats fly down a staircase and their human forms emerge at the end.
+James Hawes once again steps up to direct “School Reunion” (he’s been busy this season, hasn’t he?), improving upon his work on “The Christmas Invasion“.
+He does a fine job injecting some life into the proceedings with some shots I really enjoy, like the drawn out tracking shot of Ten standing behind Sarah Jane in the hallway, waiting for her to notice him, or the off-kilter dutch angles of Ten and Mr. Finch locking eyes in the stairwell, or the one-and-done pan down where the Krillatine bats fly down a staircase and their human forms emerge out of the other end.
 “School Reunion” is not one of Doctor Who’s better days when it comes to the series’ CGI.
 Some of the special effects in this episode look fine, and some of them rank alongside the carnivorous wheelie bin and the Nestene Consciousness in “Rose” when it comes to being incredibly dodgy.
 In particular, there’s this one shot of Mr. Finch and one of his Krillatine brothers standing on the school roof at night, spying on the Doctor, except the green screen proportions are way off for some reasons and it looks hilariously fake, but the episode keeps cutting back to it, making me chuckle every time.
 “School Reunion” boasts one of Murray Gold’s better scores for Series 2, which makes me sad that all of it is unreleased.
 Series 1 and Series 2 really should have received their own soundtrack releases, instead of being lumped together on one album.
-Standout tracks included the ominous choir music that’s used throughout the entire climax, during the students’ ‘study session’, and the instrumental variation of “Song For Ten” (the peppy, beach holiday song from “The Christmas Invasion” that fits Ten so well) during Ten and Sarah Jane’s final heartfelt goodbye.
+Standout tracks included the ominous choir music that’s used throughout the entire climax, during the students’ ‘study session’, and the instrumental variation of “Song For Ten” (the peppy, beach holiday song from “The Christmas Invasion” that fits the Tenth Doctor’s jubilant personality very well) during Ten and Sarah Jane’s final heartfelt goodbye.

 “School Reunion” has it’s faults, mostly when it comes to the villains, but as a proud celebration of the show’s past and a proper send-off for Sarah Jane Smith and K-9, this episode is a fun and heartwarming addition to the NuWho canon.